TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet-aftermath/README.md

 This is a second solution for the project **Collaboration and Competition**[1].
 Why a second solution?
 I created this project `p3_collab-compet-aftermath` after graduation of the nanodegree because I want to find out why a former implementation from me did not work.
 See [9] for more details which parts of my implementation I therefore changed in `p3_collab-compet`.
-See [this section](#aftermath) in this implementation where I tracked the error.
+See [this aftermath section](#aftermath-review) in this implementation where I tracked the error.

 **Goal**
 > In the project **Collaboration and Competition** the unity **Tennis** [2] environment is given, in which two agents control rackets to play tennis.
 Every time an agent hits the ball over the net, a reward of +0.1 is given, every time the ball hits the ground or is out of bounds, a reward of -0.01 is given.
 After each episode, the score of the agent which reached the highest score is added to the total rewards.
 The goal is to reach mean reward of +0.5 over 100 consecutive episodes.